UCIDataScienceInitiative/IntroR_Workshop/index.md

 EX15.
 Statistical analysis
   + 15.1 ANOVA for origin.
 To formally test whether mean mpg is different across cars of the three origins.
+Use significance level 0.05.
+First build a linear regression for mpg against origin.
+And then use both ANOVA() and summary() to check the results.
   + 15.2 linear regression.
 Build a linear regression model to predict mpg.
 Include all other variables but if a transformed version is available for a variable, use only the transformed version) (name the regression object as model); build another regression model using the same predictors but to predict log(mpg) (name the regression object as model_log).
   + 15.3 Apply summary() on the regression objects and read the outputs.
 Is origin still helpful in predicting mpg/log(mpg) after including other predictors?
   + 15.4 Which column is to answer the relationship between mpg and other variables?